arothman11/naturaldisasters/README.md

 ### 4. Prototype: Building the Visualization

 The prototype was built in JavaScript using the D3.js library.
+The state outline geometries were sourced from Leaflet.

 **Prototype 1:**
 ![Prototype 1](data/Milestone2.png)